veggiemonk/awesome-docker/README.md

 ### Networking

--   [Calico-Docker][calico] - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
+-   [Calico][calico] - Calico is a pure layer 3 virtual network that allows containers over multiple docker-hosts to talk to each other.
 -   [Flannel](https://github.com/coreos/flannel/) - Flannel is a virtual network that gives a subnet to each host for use with container runtimes.
 By [@coreos][coreos]
 -   [Freeflow](https://github.com/Microsoft/Freeflow) - High performance container overlay networks on Linux.
 Enabling RDMA (on both InfiniBand and RoCE) and accelerating TCP to bare metal performance.
 By [@Microsoft](https://github.com/Microsoft)
 -   [netshoot](https://github.com/nicolaka/netshoot) - The netshoot container has a powerful set of networking tools to help troubleshoot Docker networking issues by [@nicolaka](https://github.com/nicolaka)